Oncology / Radiation Therapy - Oncology Team

 In 1998, a career change into the Veterinary field finally felt right and Cheryl moved to Colorado to attend the Bel- Rea Institute of Animal Technology.
 She graduated and became a CVT in June 1999.
 Her two male cats, Jache and Ritchey, continually fulfill her daily laughing quota!
 Some of her favorite activities include spending time with her boys, road biking some hard-core mileage, including events such as the Triple Bypass and the Deer Creek Challenge, and also being a distributor at home shows for a jewelry company.

-Shantell relocated to the Denver area from Tampa, Florida where she worked at a Veterinary Specialty Hospital for 9 years.
-She shares her life with her boyfriend, Adam, and their 2 dogs, the charming Madd Maxx Rockatanski (a 6 year old mixed breed) and the feisty Firenze Bean (a 6 year old affenpinscher).
+Shantell joined our Oncology team in January 2011.
+She has been working in the Veterinary field for over 11 years.
+She shares her life with her husband, Adam, their new daughter, Acadia, and their 2 dogs, the charming Madd Maxx Rockatanski (an 8 year old mixed breed) and the feisty Firenze Bean (a 9 year old affenpinscher).
 In her free time, Shantell enjoys motocross, rock-climbing and rafting.
-Shantell looks forward to the changing seasons in beautiful Colorado and all that the outdoors has to offer.
+Shantell loves the changing seasons in beautiful Colorado and all that the outdoors has to offer.